 1. Atlantis and the City of Silver

-The De Camps concluded that if Plato’s Atlantis was based on a real place, the likeliest location was in south-west Spain.
-This is where the city-state of Tartessos once flourished, which the De Camps felt had similarities to the descriptions of Atlantis.
-More recently, Peter Daughtrey proposed in his book Atlantis and the Silver City that the Atlantean homeland comprised parts of Spain, Portugal and Morocco, and lands now lost to the sea.
+The De Camps weren’t convinced about the reality of Plato’s Atlantis, but they concluded that if it was based on a real place, the likeliest location was in south-west Spain.
+This is where the city-state of Tartessos may once have flourished, which the De Camps felt had similarities to the descriptions of Atlantis.
+More recently, Peter Daughtrey proposed in his book Atlantis and the Silver City that the Atlantean homeland comprised parts of Portugal, Spain and Morocco, and lands now lost to the sea.

 2. Pyramid Hill and the Claustrophic King